-These baked Sticky Hoisin Chicken Wings have a sticky, sweet sauce that coats every bite of chicken with the most mouthwatering flavor!
+These Baked Sticky Hoisin Chicken Wings have a sticky, sweet sauce that coats every bite of chicken with the most mouthwatering flavor!
+These wings are great for appetizers with friends!Love chicken wings?
+We’ve got lots of recipes to share, but be sure to check out our baked Garlic Parmesan Chicken Wings too, you’re going to LOVE them!

-But you do have to marinate these wings and I do like to marinate them overnight if possible.
-If you get them in the marinade in the morning and give them a good 6-8 hours that’ll work too.
-They’re still going to be one of the best wings you’ve ever tasted…
+You do have to marinate these wings before cooking, and I like to marinate them overnight if possible.
+But if you get them in the marinade first thing in the morning they should be good to go by dinner time.

 - 3 lbs. chicken wings